 Question: Who may request an Emergency Protective Order?

-Answer: Only a law enforcement officer or the person
+Answer: A law enforcement officer or the person to be

 Question: What does an Emergency Protective Order require?